mo-taher/Ecash_Crypto_Transaction_System/Readme.txt

 # Notes:
 ---------
     Hardhat: Hardhat is an ethereum development environment.
-It allows to easily deply contracts, eun tests and debug Solidity code without dealing with live environments.
+It allows to easily deploy contracts, run tests and debug Solidity code without dealing with live environments.

 2. Installing Toolbox for hardhat test runs:
 -------------------------------------------